200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-05-200HerosJourneys.md

 Get 12 sheets and write on each one of this titles (phases):

-Ordinary Hero’s world (introduce the hero)
+Ordinary Heroâ€™s world (introduce the hero)
 Call to Adventure (define the destabilizing facts) Refusal to Go
 Meeting the mentor